Migrations¶

 Danger

-Assuming you have your application inside that my_project/main.py
+Assuming your application is in my_project/main.py

-Environment variables¶
+Environment Variables¶

-migrate_databases
+Use the migrate_databases

 Warning